*Contact Campus Safety at 814-886-6327

-Mount Aloysius security staff take student safety very seriously.
-Our security staff is a proactive group that serves the college community seven days a week/24 hours a day.
+Mount Aloysius campus safety staff take student safety very seriously.
+Our campus safety staff is a proactive group that serves the college community seven days a week/24 hours a day.
 From foot patrol to motor-vehicle patrol, campus security is available to all students at all times.

 Mount Aloysius College has a positive record of safety and security and we are very proud of this record.
 Our 193-acre mountaintop location provides an extremely safe atmosphere that is conducive to learning and appropriate for extra-curricular and outdoor life.